ARMmbed/mbed-cli/README.md

 For safety reasons, Mbed CLI will always use `mbed-cache` subfolder to a user specified location.
 This ensure that no user files will deleted during `purge` even if the user has specified root/system folder as a cache location (e.g. `mbed cache dir /` or `mbed cache dir C:\`).

-**Security notice: It's generally recommended to user cache location inside your own home directory.
-If you use cache location outside your user home/profile, then other system users might be able to access the repository cache and therefore the data of the cached repositories**
+**Security notice**: It's generally recommended to use cache location inside your profile home directory.
+If you use cache location outside your user home/profile, then other system users might be able to access the repository cache and therefore the data of the cached repositories

 ## Mbed CLI configuration